ICOMP-UNC/Team-3/README.md

 - `include/setpoint.h`: Potentiometer module for reading speed setpoints using ADC with DMA.
 - `include/button.h`: Handles EXTI-based button and switch interrupts with debouncing logic.
 - `include/utils.h`: Utility functions, including a floating-point to string converter for display purposes.
+- `include/uart.h`: UART communication functions, implementing a way to change PID values while the system is executing.
 - `include/update.h`: **System update management functions** that provide periodic control for:
   - **PID adjustments**: Ensures that motor power is continually adapted based on the PID feedback loop.
   - **Height measurement**: Triggers object height detection and averages measurements to determine if the object meets the threshold.